This post may contain affiliate links. Please read how we make money for more information.

 “Build my own what?”

 Although the idea of building your own home may at first sound like a daunting task, many people do it each year, like Cara Brookins who built a 3,500’ home for her family by watching YouTube tutorials.
+Many people prefer to build their own homes and pay for the construction as they go so they can live mortgage free.

 The amount of money you can save by building your own home can’t be ignored.
 The average cost to frame a home in the U.S., for example, is between $5-$10 per square foot.
 That comes to between $10,000 – $20,000 just to frame it.
 That doesn’t include everything else like roofing, finishing the interior, and other things.